-- A. Multiple-family dwelling; - B. Condominium; - C. Boardinghouse, lodging house, or rooming house; - D. Child Care Home (Registered or Certified Family Child Care Home), under the following provisions: - 1.
+- Multiple-family dwelling; - B. Condominium: - C. Boardinghouse, lodging house, or rooming house; - D. Child Care Home (Registered or Certified Family Child Care Home), under the following provisions: - 1.
 The structure is a residential dwelling unit. - 2.
 The provider resides at the dwelling. - 3.
-Child care is offered to more than three children from more than one family at any one time other than the provider's children, and not more than 16 children, including children of the provider, regardless of full-time or part-time status. - 4.
+Child care is offered to not more than 16 children, including children of the provider, regardless of full-time or part-time status. - 4.
 Requirements of the Oregon Building Codes (including any Fire Life Safety Code) as amended, are met. - 5.
-Operator must have the appropriate licenses required by state regulations. - D. Day care facility, under the following provisions: - 1.
-The structure is maintained in its residential character; operators own, lease, or rent the property and reside therein; and the center is operated at a usage level equal to or subservient to the residential use of the structure. - 2.
-Twelve or fewer children are present at any one time at the center.
+Operator must have the appropriate licenses required by state regulations. - E. Child Care Center, under the following provisions: - 1.
+The facility is a City-owned park or recreation facility, a public school, or a conforming private school. - 2.
+Operator must have the appropriate licenses required by state regulations, if applicable.